Rekkonnect/csharplang/proposals/unmanaged-struct-declarations.md

 <!-- TODO: Add grammar modification -->

 When a struct is declared `unmanaged`, any contained fields or auto-properties whose types are not unmanaged will report a compiler error.
 This modifier specifically requires that all contained fields and auto-properties are of unmanaged types.
+Moreover, unmanaged structs cannot contain field-like events, and a specific error will be reported on declaration of such events.

 Additionally, when a struct type declared with the `unmanaged` modifier is used as a type argument with the `unmanaged` constraint, or in context where an unmanaged struct is requested, it is considered valid without caring about its composition.
 Errors will be reported at the evaluation of the contained members, and in context outside of that, the struct is defined as unmanaged.